 These are the shingles responsible for green roofing, also known as reflective roofing.
 Unlike standard shingles that absorb heat from the sun, shingles that use energy-saving technology reflect it.
 The granules used in them have a higher degree of reflectance than the granules used in standard shingles.
 This technology keeps attics cooler and, consequently, keeps hot air from disturbing the temperature of lower home levels.

 In addition to installing energy-saving shingles, most green roofing also involves radiant barrier plywood.
 The only difference between this and regular plywood is an aluminum facing on one side.
 When radiant barrier plywood forms a roof’s foundation, the aluminum facing joins forces with the reflective shingles to add a hard line of defense.
+To find out whether your roof can have the new Energy Saving Shingles you will need to have a roofing inspection as not all roofs are suitable.

 Step #2: Have Your Insulation Contractor Install Cellulose Insulation – NOT Fiberglass